efarraro/krumit/_abilities/CallOfTheDepths.md

 ---

 EN_name: "Call of the Depths"
 EN_description: "Instant.
 Add a copy of <a href = '../en/items#Tentacle'>Okto's Arm</a> to your hand.
-Cost reduced for each health you've lost this dungeon"
+The coin cost is reduced for each ❤️ you've lost this dungeon"
 EN_flavor: "The powerful can call up truly terrible things from the depths.
 But they know that one day, the depths will come calling..."
 tile_id: CallOfTheDepths
 cost: 20